mortcanty/SARDocker/README.md

      where *your_image_directory* is the path to your SAR data.
  3. Point your browser to<br />
     __localhost:433__
- 4. Click on this tutorial, or open a new notebook with __New/Python 2__.
+ 4. Click on the tutorial, or open a new notebook with __New/Python 2__.

-On WIndows (or Mac), <a href="https://docs.docker.com/installation/windows/">install boot2docker</a>, share your image directory with VirtualBox and proceed from step 2. above.
+On Windows (or Mac), <a href="https://docs.docker.com/installation/windows/">install boot2docker</a>, share your image directory with VirtualBox and proceed from step 2. above.